Urucas/zoster/README.md

 **Why?**

 Testing that deep linking url works has always the same premise; open a website > click on a link > wait for an application to open > if it opens everything is ok.
-Zoster use a preseted appium test to automate this premise and test this for you.
+Zoster use a preseted appium test to automate this premise and test check it for you.

 **How?**

 Let's use an example.
-Following [Android Developer Guide](https://developer.android.com/guide/components/intents-common.html#Browser) we create an intent url, ```intent://zoster/hello?user=vruno#Intent;scheme=zoster;package=com.urucas.zoster_testapp;end``` that will open our open application and send ```vruno``` as user param.
+Following [Android Developer Guide](https://developer.android.com/guide/components/intents-common.html#Browser) we create an intent url, ```intent://zoster/hello?user=vruno#Intent;scheme=zoster;package=com.urucas.zoster_testapp;end``` that will open our open application and send ```vruno``` as user param, which will we setted in an ```TextView```, showing **Hello vruno!**.

 To use this example with Zoster, we create the following capabilities:
 ```json
 {